analysiscenter/batchflow/doc/models.md

 ```
 Take into account, that a static model is created only once in the template_pipeline.
 But it will be used in each children pipeline with different datasets (which might be a good or bad thing).

-Whilest, a separate instance of a dynamic model will be created in each children pipeline.
+Whilst, a separate instance of a dynamic model will be created in each children pipeline.

 ## Importing models